aditya068/KMeansClustering/README.md

 # KMeansClustering
-Using iris Dataset, predicting the optimum number of clusters  and represent it visually using Python
+Using iris Dataset, predicting the optimum number of clusters  and representing it visually using Python